sanaearnestse/systemdesigndoc/gitgroupactivity.md

 4.Pull operation
 >git pull

-We perform pull operation before every push to understand the changes in the repository.The git pull operation shows alreay existing files.When we tried to  perform git push before pull operation,a message "git push rejected" was shown.
+We perform pull operation before every push to understand the changes in the repository.The git pull operation shows already existing files.When we tried to  perform git push before pull operation,a message "git push rejected" was shown.
 5.Push operation
 >git push origin master